John H. Chun

-John Hyungseung Chun (born 1970) is an American lawyer from Washington who serves as a United States district judge of the United States District Court for the Western District of Washington.
-He served as a judge of the Washington State Court of Appeals, Division One from 2018 to 2022.
+John Hyungseung Chun (born 1970) is an American lawyer and jurist serving as a United States district judge of the United States District Court for the Western District of Washington since 2022.
+He previously served as a judge on the Washington Court of Appeals, Division One, from 2018 to 2022, and on the King County Superior Court from 2014 to 2018.
+Chun is the first Asian American man to serve as a district judge on the Western District of Washington.